History of Coffee in Mexico

 From £7.68

 A bag of RAVE coffee beans labeled Chatswood Blend Nº 6 comes in white packaging with bold black and yellow text, a 1% for the Planet logo, and the slogan Great Coffee, Made Simple—a great dark roast choice.
-A white coffee bag with bold black “RAVE” lettering, a yellow label, and text showing Chatswood Blend Nº 6—dark roast coffee—with a 1% for the Planet note, set on a beige background.
+Two coffee cups on a light surface: one with black Chatswood Blend Nº 6 filter coffee, the other a latte with leaf art.
+Flavors described as Big Chocolate for black coffee and Choc Truffle Sweet Biscuit for milk drinks.

 • 🔥 Best Seller